-Cops flee the spot at Ghansoli, leaving a profusely bleeding 35-year-old Dyaneshwar Patil.
-His wife spends the next 12 hours rushing him to three institutes, including KEM Hospital.
-Shockingly, none of them has a functional CT scan machine.
-Patil is finally admitted to JJ Hospital at 6 pm where a CT scan is conducted at 8 pm
+35-year-old's wife struggles for 12 hours to find a hospital with a functional CT scan machine.
+He is finally admitted to JJ Hospital at 6 pm where a CT scan is conducted at 8 pm

 Dyaneshwar Patil, a 35-year-old cyclist from Navi Mumbai, who was knocked down by a police van, at 7.30 am on Saturday in Ghansoli, had to traverse four hospitals over 12 hours in a metropolis like Mumbai before he could get his CT scan done.

 Dyaneshwar Patil, a 35-year-old man from Navi Mumbai, was knocked down by a police van at 7.30 am at Ghansoli yesterday.
 Around 4 pm, Patil was taken to KEM Hospital where he was turned down after admission, as the CT scan machine was not operational.
 Pic/Richa Pinto

 Surprisingly, rather than helping him, the cops fled the scene and it was left to Patil’s wife, Anita, to run from pillar to post and ensure that her husband gets proper medical treatment.

 The spot where the police van knocked down Dyaneshwar Patil at Ghansoli.
 Pic/Richa Pinto

 On Saturday morning, Patil, who works at Mahalaxmi for a stapling pin company, left for work on his bicycle.
 He was planning to park his cycle at Ghansoli railway station before taking a train.
 Near Mookambika Temple in Ghansoli, a police van ran over his chest and left him bleeding from his abdomen.